AdamRatcliffe-TomTom/mapbox-map-menu/README.md

 # Map menu for Mapbox GL JS and Maplibre GL JS

-Menu component for use cases such as toggling the visibility of map layers.
+Menu control and context menu components with support for rendering map legend entries.

 ## Usage